holgerd77/django-public-project/docs/tutorial.rst

 .. image:: images/screenshots/v06/example_goals_overview_detail.png

 For entering/editing a goal go to the ``Goals`` menu in the ``admin``.
-Each ``Goal`` is a set of ``performance figures`` which where agreed on in some point in time and may be still current or not.
+Each ``Goal`` is a set of ``performance figures`` which were agreed on in some point in time and may be still current or not.

 In our example ``performance figures`` are "floors" and "beautiness", but this can be anything you like and you want to focus on depending on your project, like "costs", "capacity" and so on.